mui/material-ui/docs/data/joy/components/typography/typography.md

 ## Introduction

-The `Typography` component helps you maintain a consistent design by offering a limited set of scale values to choose while also providing a few convenient props that makes common designs faster to build.
+The `Typography` component helps you maintain a consistent design by offering a limited set of values to choose while also providing a few convenient props that makes common designs faster to build.
-Joy UI's uses _Public Sans_, a Google Font, as the default typeface.
+Joy UI's uses [_Public Sans_](https://fonts.google.com/specimen/Public+Sans?query=public), a Google Font, as the default typeface.

 ## Component